You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 • Turnitin Direct assignments

-• Turnitin and the Safari browser do not play well together.
-We recommend that you and your students use Mozilla Firefox or Google Chrome instead when working with Turnitin.
+• We recommend that you and your students use Mozilla Firefox or Google Chrome when working with Turnitin.
+Turnitin has historically not been optimized for Safari, and students may encounter technical issues.

-If you do not do this, then your students' final assignment submissions will return inaccurate information: The originality report for the final version submitted will show that your students have plagiarized themselves.
+If you do not do this, your students' final assignment submissions will return inaccurate results: the originality report for the final version submitted will show that your students have plagiarized themselves.

 • Turnitin LTI assignments

-• Turnitin and the Safari browser do not play well together.
-We recommend that you and your students use Mozilla Firefox or Google Chrome instead when working with Turnitin.
+• We recommend that you and your students use Mozilla Firefox or Google Chrome when working with Turnitin.
+Turnitin has historically not been optimized for Safari, and students may encounter technical issues.

 • To avoid display issues, set all Turnitin LTI assignments to load in a new tab.

 • Under Turnitin's optional settings, make sure to check the "Allow late submissions" checkbox.
-This will ensure that if there are extenuating circumstances, a student will still be able to submit their Turnitin assignment.
+This will ensure that, even in the event of extenuating circumstances, a student can still submit their Turnitin assignment.

-• If you are working with a co-instructor or TA and wish to use an online rubric to grade the assignment, we recommend that you use Canvas's rubrics instead of Turnitin's rubrics, and use Canvas's SpeedGrader interface to grade the Turnitin assignments.
-This is far easier than trying to share a rubric with a co-instructor in the Turnitin system!
+• If you are working with a co-instructor or TA and wish to use an online rubric to grade the assignment, we recommend that you use Canvas's rubrics instead of Turnitin's rubrics and use Canvas's SpeedGrader interface to grade the Turnitin assignments.
+This is far easier than sharing a rubric with a co-instructor in Turnitin!

-• If students will be submitting two very similar assignments, e.g., a draft and final version of a paper, make sure that in the draft assignment under the Turnitin settings you select Do not store paper.
+• If students will be submitting two very similar assignments, e.g., a draft and final version of a paper, make sure that in the draft assignment under the Turnitin settings, you select Do not store the submitted papers.

 Discussions